Chemiculs/qengine/README.md

 __--NOTES--__

-* at the startup of your application, you must instantiate the global variables used by the classes by calling the static init_constants() function in the namespace:
+* at the startup of your application, you MUST instantiate the global variables used by the classes by calling the static init_constants() function in the namespace:

 ```cpp
 #include "enc_t.hpp"